ColumbiaRoad/a-b-doer/README.md

 JSX files are also supported and you can create custom components with either functional style or class style syntax.
 Custom component syntax is like in preact but implemented in much simpler way.
 This means that all hooks and component render cycle methods are not implemented (if you need them, use preact).
 This library uses a simple createElement utility which works with babel and transforms jsx to virtual nodes that'll be rendered automatically to DOM nodes when they're added to DOM with library's own DOM utilities.

+The lib handles element attributes as is and does not do any camelCase to hyphenated conversion to them.
+Also some namespaced attributes are supported by default.

 ```js
 import { append, pollQuerySelector, Component } from 'a-b-doer';
 import SomeSvgImage from '@/images/some-svg-image.svg';